akhileshpillai/open-data-download/readme.md

-Download all the datasets on CKAN.
+Download all the datasets on open data portals.